-Learn the 3 hacks you can implement to boost your personal brand on Twitter.
+3 hacks you can implement to boost your personal brand on Twitter!

-Whatever your role or industry, Twitter can work wonders for your professional personal brand.
-Just think, we’ve seen the huge success it has brought businesses big or small worldwide.
-Despite the scepticism in some corners, being connected to a potential reach of over 320 million consumers, companies and influencers is definitely a good thing – for you and your business.
+Despite the skepticism in some corners, being connected to a potential reach of over 320 million consumers, companies and influencers is definitely a good thing – for you and your business.

 To that end, here are 3 super quick hacks to make your professional Twitter profile start working for you… now’s probably a good time to suggest setting yourself up on Twitter if you haven’t already.

 Unlike creating your Facebook profile (which can seem like an interrogation for personal information), setting up your Twitter profile only takes a few minutes.